Pika-Software/glua-package-manager/README.md

 - ### Package isolation (`isolation`) (def. `true`) This is the parameter responsible for isolation, by default it is `true`, if it is set to `false` then the package will run in `_G` and all global values created in it will go to `_G`, as well as you will no longer have access to gpm environment features.
 I recommend to use this only if you really need it.

+- ### Package send list (`send`) (def. `nil`)
+    The list of files to send to the client, can be useful if the package runs exclusively on the client and has more than one file. (must be a table with indexes from 1 to infinity)

 - ### Package logger (`logger`) (def. `false`)
     If set to `true` then a personal logger object will be created in the package environment, to easily send logs to the console.
 If necessary, you can create a logger object yourself, just call `gpm.logger.Create( name, color )` (`name` is `string`, `color` is `Color`).